ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 - Shifting Security Everywhere (Tanya Janca)
 - OWASP Serverless Top 10 (Tal Melamed)
-- AI-Assisted Coding: The Future of Software Development; between Challenges and Benefits (Dr. Magda Chelly)
+- AI-Assisted Coding: The Future of Software Development; between Challenges and Benefits (Dr Magda Chelly)
 - Developer Driven Security in high-growth environments (Jakub Kaluzny)
-- Get On With The Program: Threat Modeling In and For Your Organization (Izar Tarandach)
+- Get On With The Program: Threat Modelling In and For Your Organization (Izar Tarandach)

-If there was an overall theme I think it'd be _Threat Modelling_ and I was happy to see a lot of talks on the topic as I'm interested in how different people perform threat modelling, how to scale it and what tools people use.
+If there was an overall theme I think it'd be _Threat Modelling_ and I was happy to see a lot of talks on the topic as I'm interested in how different people perform threat modelling, how to scale it, and what tools people use.

-Before delving into each talk here a list of interesting / useful tools mentioned within each of the talks (also scattered thoughout this post)
+Before delving into each talk here is a list of interesting/useful tools mentioned within day 1 (also scattered throughout)

 - [LINDDUN](https://www.linddun.org/) - what STRIDE is for security, LINDDUN is for privacy threat modelling
 - [Adam Shostack's 4 Questions](https://github.com/adamshostack/4QuestionFrame) - the four questions you should be
   asking yourself when you threat model
-- [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/) - sharing distilled collective knowledge
+- [Threat Modelling Manifesto](https://www.threatmodelingmanifesto.org/) - sharing distilled collective knowledge
 - [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) - a tool to threat model
 - [DevSecOps Architecture Tools](https://github.com/djschleen/devsecops-architecture-tools) - architecture Images for drawing pipeline threat models
 - [OWASP DevSecOps Maturity Model](https://owasp.org/www-project-devsecops-maturity-model/)